g200kg/zoom-ms-utility/midimessage.md

 Patch-data is MIDI system exclusive data.
 It starts with F0 and ends with F7

 146bytes MS-50G/MS-70CDR
 105bytes MS-60B

 consist of :
 >  F0 52 00 (devid) 28.. eff1 eff2,...   (eff5 eff6) patchName F7

-here the devid :
+here the devid is:
 0x58 MS-50G
 0x5F MS-60B, (eff5,eff6) is not exist
 0x61 MS-70CDR

-eff1 to eff6 include the on/off state, type of each effect, parameter values. bit arrangement is scrambled rather than fixed format
+eff1 to eff6 include the on/off state, type of each effect, parameter values. bit arrangement is scrambled rather than fixed format.

-In the following table, the notation like '1p2b3' means [Effect number(0-5)] p [Parameter number(0-8)] b [bit].
+In the following table, the notation like '1p2b3' means :
+`[Effect number(0-5)] p [Parameter number(0-8)] b [bit(0-7)]`.
 0p7nz ...
 Seems a special bit used in AMP cabinet model, means the parameter is non-zero (not OFF).

 Other notation means :